Pro bono guide for in-house solicitors

 Legal team contribution to broader CSR goals

-Ideally, your pro bono programme should strengthen and complement your company-wide CSR programme.
+Ideally, your pro bono programme should strengthen and complement your company or organisation-wide CSR programme.
 When aligning a pro bono programme with CSR goals, in-house legal teams are able to develop relationships with colleagues across their organisation.

 One way to develop the initiative is to get the buy-in of key influencers in the organisation, including the CSR team and the CSR champions, by involving them in the scoping of your pro bono programme.